The Drowned and the Saved

 When War Came to the Hebrides

-Written by Les Wilson / with George Robertson
+Written by Les Wilson / Introduction by George Robertson

 About the Book

 WINNER OF THE SALTIRE SOCIETY HISTORY BOOK OF THE YEAR

 Next morning at about 6 o’clock my mother wakened us to say there had been a shipwreck and bodies were being washed ashore.
 My father had gone with others to look for survivors ...
 I don’t think any survivors came in at Port Ellen but bodies did.

 The loss of two British ships crammed with American soldiers bound for the trenches of the First World War brought the devastation of war directly to the shores of the Scottish island of Islay.

 The sinking of the troopship Tuscania by a German U-Boat on 5 February 1918 was the first major loss of US troops in in the war.
 Eight months after the people of Islay had buried more than 200 Tuscania dead, the armed merchant cruiser Otranto collided with another troopship during a terrible storm.
 Despite a valiant rescue attempt by HMS Mounsay, the Otranto drifted towards Islay, hit a reef, throwing 600 men into the water.
 Just 19 survived; the rest were drowned or crushed by the wreckage.

 Based on the harrowing personal recollection of survivors and rescuers, newspaper reports and original research, Les Wilson tells the story of these terrible events, painting a vivid picture which also pays tribute to the astonishing bravery of the islanders, who risked their lives pulling men from the sea, caring for survivors and burying the dead.

 The story of Islay, Jura and Colonsay is one of the most fascinating amongst all the Hebrides.
 They have had substantial human occupation since earliest times and man has left many relics across the islands, from tools and artefacts of mesolithic...